Practicing Good Hygiene and Self Care during the Pandemic

 2. Practice proper sneezing and coughing etiquette.
 When coughing or sneezing you want to limit the spray radius.
 Cough/sneeze directly into a tissue that covers your nose and mouth, throw the tissue away immediately and wash your hands or use an alcohol base sanitizer right after.
 You can also use the crook of your arm to cover your nose and mouth while you cough or sneeze.

 3. practice social distancing.
 A pandemic occurs when a virus spreads quickly and globally.
 It is our responsibility as global citizens to help slow the spread of the virus.
 This virus has a long incubation period, which means you could have picked up the virus and not show signs for up to 2 weeks.
 Feeling fine and going out will still spread germs even if you don't have any of the signs or symptoms of being ill.
 Social distancing is meant to help slow the spread and to flatten the curve.
 It will help our medical community continue to be able to address COVID-19 without being overwhelmed and it ensures that we all help protect each other.
-It is true many of us can recover from this virus quickly if we catch it, but for the elderly and those with compromised immune systems the virus could be fatal.
+Changing your behavior to fit this new normal can indirectly save lives, yours and others.